The ASA senior management team is the executive decision-making team responsible for:

 - ensuring the delivery of our objectives in line with our standards of service.

 Guy became Chief Executive of the Advertising Standards Authority, the UK regulator of ads in all media, in 2009.
-He is responsible for executing the ASA’s strategy to make ads responsible, including through the development of regulatory policy, the provision of CAP advice and training, the investigation of complaints, proactive project work, enforcement activity and the system’s communications, marketing, public affairs and research activities.
+He is responsible for executing the ASA’s strategy to have More Impact Online, including through proactive regulatory project work, the investigation of complaints, enforcement activity, the development of regulatory policy, the provision of CAP advice and training and the system’s communications, marketing, public affairs and research activities.

 From 2013 to 2016, Guy chaired the European Advertising Standards Alliance, the single authoritative voice on advertising self-regulation comprising national advertising self-regulatory organisations and organisations representing the advertising and media industries in Europe and beyond.
 He remains a Board and Executive Committee member.

 Miles joined the ASA in September 2010 and is responsible for leading the complaints and investigations teams, dealing with over 30,000 complaints per year.

 Miles’s background is in legal practice and legal regulation.
 Qualifying as a solicitor in 1998, he worked in commercial legal practice, specialising in general litigation and dispute resolution matters.
 In 2003, Miles joined the Law Society’s regulatory service where he helped establish a new London-based complaint handling operation and led teams handling complex complaints against solicitors.
 Between 2009 and 2010 he was seconded to the Law Society’s representative arm, where he was responsible for the development of new risk and compliance services that have improved complaints handling and compliance standards across the legal profession.